deeporiginbio/deeporigin-client/docs/install.md

         We recommend installing this package into a virtual environment, using a tool such as venv, pyenv, Pipenv, Poetry, or conda.

 === "Pipenv"
-    Run the following command:

     ```bash
     pipenv install deeporigin
     ```

 === "Poetry"
-    Run the following command:

     ```bash
     poetry add deeporigin